colin-combe/crosslink-viewer/src/README.txt

 -----------------------------------------------------------------------------------------

-Other function you may call (assumes 'xlv' is var name for your instance of xiNET Controller):
+Other functions you may call (assumes 'xlv' is var name for your instance of xiNET Controller):

-xlv.autoLayout()			restarts autolayout
-xlv.resetZoom()				resets zoom/pan (actually, zooming currently disabled) xlv.exportSVG()				exports SVG
+xlv.reset()					resets zoom/pan, changes all molecules to blobs (not bars), runs autolayout xlv.resetZoom()				resets zoom/pan (actually, zooming currently disabled) xlv.autoLayout()			restarts autolayout

+xlv.exportSVG()				exports SVG

+Choosing how to annotate proteins:

+xlv.setAnnotations("MI features");	//show features from MI data xlv.setAnnotations("UniprotKB");	//show annotations from uniprot xlv.setAnnotations("SuperFamily");	//from SuperFamily xlv.setAnnotations("None");			//no annotations xlv.setAnnotations("Interactor");	//colour bars and circles according to interactor (may help indicate stoichiometry)

 -----------------------------------------------------------------------------------------